dunhampa/hugo_AgainstTheGiants/content/days/Day2_DeeperCrack/index.md

 draft: false
 type: "project"
 hideLastModified: true
-summary: "Day 2: Deeper in the crack"
+summary: "After a battle with the wolves and finding a cave of fallen heros, our team pushed further in the glacier on the hunt for the Jarl and his army"
 summaryImage: ""
 tags: []
 weight: 65